NeoLegends/ENbt/README.md

 - `End = 0`, End marker of object.
 - `Object = 1`, A tag containing other tags by name.
 Items may have different types.
+- `Array = 2`, A tag containing other tags by index.
+Items all have the same type.
-- `List = 2`, A tag containing other tags by index.
+- `List = 3`, A tag containing other tags by index.
 Items may have different types.
-- `SByte = 3`, A signed 8-bit integer.
+- `SByte = 4`, A signed 8-bit integer.
-- `Byte = 4`, An unsigned 8-bit integer.
+- `Byte = 5`, An unsigned 8-bit integer.
-- `Int16 = 5`, A signed 16-bit integer.
+- `Int16 = 6`, A signed 16-bit integer.
-- `UInt16 = 6`, An unsigned 16-bit integer.
+- `UInt16 = 7`, An unsigned 16-bit integer.
-- `Int32 = 7`, A signed 32-bit integer.
+- `Int32 = 8`, A signed 32-bit integer.
-- `UInt32 = 8`, An unsigned 32-bit integer.
+- `UInt32 = 9`, An unsigned 32-bit integer.
-- `Int64 = 9`, A signed 64-bit integer.
+- `Int64 = 10`, A signed 64-bit integer.
-- `UInt64 = 10`, An unsigned 64-bit integer.
+- `UInt64 = 11`, An unsigned 64-bit integer.
-- `Single = 11`, IEEE 754 32-bit floating point (single accuracy).
+- `Single = 12`, IEEE 754 32-bit floating point (single accuracy).
-- `Double = 12`, IEEE 754 64-bit floating point (double accuracy).
+- `Double = 13`, IEEE 754 64-bit floating point (double accuracy).
-- `String = 13`, 32-bit length prefixed, UTF-8 encoded string.
+- `String = 14`, 32-bit length prefixed, UTF-8 encoded string.
-- `Date = 14`, Date and time store, internally stored as UNIX time in milliseconds (Int64).
+- `Date = 15`, Date and time store, internally stored as UNIX time in milliseconds (Int64).
-- `TimeSpan = 15`, Duration store, internally stored as ticks, which represent 100 nanoseconds each (Int64).
+- `TimeSpan = 16`, Duration store, internally stored as ticks, which represent 100 nanoseconds each (Int64).
-- `ByteArray = 16`, A dedicated data type for a 32-bit length-prefixed array of unsigned 8-bit integers, in order to reduce the overhead of List for raw binary content.
-- `ByteVector2 = 17`, A two-component, 8-bit integer vector.
+- `ByteVector2 = 17`, A two-component, 8-bit integer vector, XY.
-- `ByteVector3 = 18`, A three-component, 8-bit integer vector.
+- `ByteVector3 = 18`, A three-component, 8-bit integer vector, XYZ.
-- `ByteVector4 = 19`, A four-component, 8-bit integer vector.
+- `ByteVector4 = 19`, A four-component, 8-bit integer vector, XYZW.
+- `Int32Vector2 = 20`, A two-component, 32-bit integer vector, XY.
+- `Int32Vector3 = 21`, A three-component, 32-bit integer vector, XYZ.
+- `Int32Vector4 = 22`, A four-component, 32-bit integer vector, XYZW.
-- `SingleVector2 = 20`, A two-component, single accuracy floating point vector.
+- `SingleVector2 = 23`, A two-component, single accuracy floating point vector, XY.
-- `SingleVector3 = 21`, A three-component, single accuracy floating point vector.
+- `SingleVector3 = 24`, A three-component, single accuracy floating point vector, XYZ.
-- `SingleVector4 = 22`, A four-component, single accuracy floating point vector.
+- `SingleVector4 = 25`, A four-component, single accuracy floating point vector, XYZW.
-- `DoubleVector2 = 23`, A two-component, double accuracy floating point vector.
+- `DoubleVector2 = 26`, A two-component, double accuracy floating point vector, XY.
-- `DoubleVector3 = 24`, A three-component, double accuracy floating point vector.
+- `DoubleVector3 = 27`, A three-component, double accuracy floating point vector, XYZ.
-- `DoubleVector4 = 25`, A four-component, double accuracy floating point vector.
+- `DoubleVector4 = 28`, A four-component, double accuracy floating point vector, XYZW.

 In most cases, the payload is just what you expect of a binary format.
 So in case of a four-component single accuracy vector, the payload consists of 128 bit data or four `Single`s (without delimeter) in